GryllsAddons/GryllsExpBar/README.md

 ### Features:
 - Mousing over the bar will show experience or watched reputation details
 - Dark mode option
-- Class colour experince bar option
+- Class colour experience bar option

 ### Usage:
 /geb move - toggle allowing moving of the bar by dragging it<br>